DIY Cap Sleeve Shirt

 The next part is to sew it.
 Now, years ago, I sewed with a lighter weight fabric like this and used the wrong kind of needle which resulted in the fabric having huge holes evenly spaced out over the entire thing.
 So, learn from my mistakes, and use a needle specific to jersey or finer fabrics.
-(I used a 180/12).
+(I used an 80/12).

 Sew up the shoulders and the sides, leaving the arm holes, neck, and bottom open.
 Again, not an expert seamstress here, so I just lined up the presser foot along the chalk line that I had made so that it was even all the way around.
 Also, make sure not to pull the fabric tight unless you are going for a fun ruffly effect.

-At this point, I was so excited that I had actually made a shirt that looked good, so I snapped a picture and texted it to my husband who was at school. (something about how I was so excited that I had sewn a shirt that I could actually wear in public.)
+At this point, I was so excited that I had actually made a shirt that looked good, so I snapped a picture and texted it to my husband who was at school.
+I was so excited I had sewn something I could actually wear in public!